 BE A BEE

-In the Fall, the PTO sponsored an educational project where kindergarten - 2nd grade were out in the Garden to be "Bees" and pollinate.
+In the Fall of 2022, the PTO sponsored an educational project where kindergarten - 2nd grade were out in the Garden to be "Bees" and pollinate.
 Students learned about pollination by acting out the work of honeybees (reiterate what they learned in class).
 They created bee costumes to wear as they “fly” out to find “pollen” (glitter coated foam balls) and “nectar” (droppers collecting water) to bring back to their “hive" (grouping of cups).
 Students got to see that glitter was ALL over, showing how Bees spread the pollen, helping the growth process for our food and flowers.

 This project was expanded on in ART class where students created art on bugs which were displayed during Specials Night in November

-The PTO donated four (4) Bug Hunt Boxes to FHE STEM Lab.
+In the 2022/23 SY, the PTO donated four (4) Bug Hunt Boxes to FHE STEM Lab.
 The Bug Hunt Project asks 3rd through 5th graders to explore in the PTO Community Garden and discover what may be living among the plants.